-A student regains eligibility the day after the period of ineligibility ends (i.e., for a 1st or 2nd offense); or when he or she successfully completes a qualified drug rehabilitation program that includes passing two unannounced drug tests given by such a program.
-Further drug convictions will make him ineligible again.
+A student regains eligibility the day after the period of ineligibility ends (i.e., for a 1st or 2nd offense); or when they successfully complete a qualified drug rehabilitation program that includes passing two unannounced drug tests given by such a program.
+Further drug convictions will make them ineligible again.
 Students denied eligibility for an indefinite period can regain eligibility after completing any of the following three options:

-- 1. Successfully completing a rehabilitation program (as described below, which includes passing two unannounced drug tests from such a program); - 2.
-Having the conviction reversed, set aside, or removed from the student's record so that fewer than two convictions for sale or three convictions for possession remain on the record; or - 3.
-Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).
+- 1) Successfully completing a rehabilitation program (as described below, which includes passing two unannounced drug tests from such a program); - 2) Having the conviction reversed, set aside, or removed from the student's record so that fewer than two convictions for sale or three convictions for possession remain on the record; or - 3) Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).

 In such cases, the nature and dates of the remaining conviction will determine when the student regains eligibility.
-It is the student's responsibility to certify to you that she has successfully completed the rehabilitation program; as with the conviction question on the FAFSA, you are not required to confirm the reported information unless you have conflicting information.
-When a student regains eligibility during the award year, you may award Pell Grant, TEACH, and Campus-Based aid for the current payment period and Direct Loans for the period of enrollment.
+It is the student's responsibility to certify that they have successfully completed the rehabilitation program; as with the conviction question on the FAFSA, it is not required to confirm the reported information unless there is conflicting information.
+When a student regains eligibility during the award year, Pell Grant, TEACH, and Campus-Based aid may be awarded for the current payment period and Direct Loans for the period of enrollment.